sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupDynamic.md

 ### getRange

-Retrieves the dynamic stream's range, a struct containing (i) the stream's start time and (ii) end time, both as Unix timestamps.
+Retrieves the stream's range, a struct containing (i) the stream's start time and (ii) end time, both as Unix timestamps.

 _Reverts if `streamId` references a null stream._